docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 First, an importer must advertise multiple video streams.
 During *imGetInfo8*, the host passes in the stream index in imFileInfoRec8.streamIdx.
 If the clip has a second stream, then on index 0 the importer should return imIterateStreams and it will be called again for the second stream.
 On the second one you return imNoErr, as before.
 The nice thing is that this works in Premiere Pro CS5.5 and earlier - when two video streams are present, on import, they will just appear as two different project items.

 Prior to CS6, an importer would need to have a prefs structure and on *imGetInfo8* it would need to store the stream index in that structure.
 With CS6 this is a lot simpler.
-Now, in the im­ SourceVideoRec (passed in *imGetSourceVideo*, and part of the *aiFrameRequest* for async importers), the host application passes in the currentStreamIndex (in the value formerly
+Now, in the ``imSourceVideoRec`` (passed in *imGetSourceVideo*, and part of the *aiFrameRequest* for async importers), the host application passes in the currentStreamIndex (in the value formerly

 known as unused1).
 This makes it much easier to just check when providing a PPix and differentiate the two streams.